This post may contain affiliate links. For more information, please see our affiliate policy.

 - 2 tablespoons olive oil

-- If the turkey is becoming too dark at any point, cover loosely with foil.
+- If the turkey becomes too dark at any point, especially the drum sticks and wingtips, cover the parts loosely with foil.

-You can hold a finished turkey at temperature for 1 1/2 to 2 hours by wrapping it tightly in several layers of heavy duty aluminum foil and placing it breast-side down in an empty cooler.
+- Holding: You can hold a finished turkey at temperature for 1 ½ to 2 hours by wrapping it tightly in several layers of heavy-duty aluminum foil and placing it breast-side down in an empty cooler.